KirtiChickamath/3.3Vtg-Regulator-using-TPS793/README.md

 **Software Used:** Altium

-**Inspired by this video:** [Simple LDO Regulator Circuit - YouTube](https://www.youtube.com/watch?v=0cwvYz2HmLw)
-Credit: Original design idea based on the YouTube tutorial
+**Inspired by this video:** [Simple LDO Regulator Circuit - YouTube](https://www.youtube.com/watch?v=0cwvYz2HmLw) (Original design idea based on the YouTube tutorial)

 ## Features
 - Clean 3.3V from a 5V source